Pre-auction strategic communication: Equilibrium analysis for unrestricted seller

 \subsection{Proof}

 I now outline the proof of Theorem \ref{myerson_characterization}.
-Recall that for any symmetric equilibrium, $A_i$ denotes the set of on-path messages of bidder $i$ such that for all $a\in A_i$, some type sending $a$ gets strictly positive utility, and $N_i$ denotes the set of messages for which all types sending messages in it are getting 0 utility.
-Assume that both $A_i$ and $N_i$ are nonempty: If either set is empty, the same steps in the proof will show that the equilibrium is outcome-equivalent to a babbling equilibrium, so the seller either does not run a mechanism or runs a second-price auction with reserve $p_F.$ I will refer to messages in $A_i$ as ``active" and messages in $N_i$ as ``nonactive."
-The proof outlines steps that allow for the pooling of the messages until only two messages are used on-path.
-The first step is shown in lemma \ref{lem:common_reserve}. \begin{enumerate} \item Every active message $a$ gives bidder $i$ the same individualized reserve price $r:=r_i(a).$ \item Consequently, there can be only one active message $a.$ \item The nonactive messages can be pooled into a single message while maintaining outcomes and preserving equilibrium conditions. \item Given a pooled nonactive message $\bar n$, the seller cannot run the auction if either bidder sends $\bar n$, as otherwise some type sending $\bar n$ must get positive utility. \end{enumerate} \begin{lemma} There cannot be two distinct active messages $a,a'\in A_i$. \end{lemma} \begin{proof} Suppose there were two distinct active messages $a,a'\in A_i$ and WLOG assume $a>a'.$ Since $a$ is an active message it must be sent by some type $v>r.$ Let $\supp(F_a)$ denote the support of $F_a.$ By the same reasoning as lemma \ref{lem:common_reserve}, it cannot be that $\inf(\supp(F_a))>r,$ so $\inf(\supp(F_a))\leq r.$ Monotonicity of strategies implies that $\supp(F_a)$ is connected, so it must contain the interval $(\inf(\supp(F_a)),v].$ Since $a>a'$, this implies $\sup(\supp(F_{a'}))\leq \inf(\supp(F_a))\leq r,$ implying that $a'$ is not an active message. \end{proof}
+Recall that for any symmetric equilibrium, $A_i$ denotes the set of on-path messages of bidder $i$ such that, for each $a\in A_i$, some type sending $a$ gets strictly positive utility, and $N_i$ denotes the set of on-path messages for which every type sending such a message gets zero utility.
+Assume that the sets of types sending messages in $A_i$ and $N_i$ both have positive measure.
+If not, the same steps in the proof show that the equilibrium is outcome-equivalent to a babbling equilibrium, so the seller either does not run a mechanism or runs a second-price auction with reserve $p_F$.
+I will refer to messages in $A_i$ as ``active'' and messages in $N_i$ as ``nonactive.''
+The proof proceeds by reducing the communication structure to a binary one and then showing that the seller can run only when all bidders send their active messages. \begin{enumerate} \item Every active message gives bidder $i$ the same individualized reserve price $r:=r_i(a)$. \item Consequently, there can be only one active message $a_i$ for each bidder. \item A bidder who sends a nonactive message must be excluded from any mechanism the seller runs with probability 1.
+Consequently, the seller's behavior after receiving a nonactive message from bidder $i$ is independent of the specific nonactive message sent, and nonactive messages can be pooled into a single message while preserving outcomes. \item Given a pooled nonactive message $\bar n_i$, the seller cannot run the auction after any message profile in which some bidder sends $\bar n_i$.
+Hence the seller can run only after the all-active profile $(a_1,\dots,a_n)$. \end{enumerate}

-For the remainder of the proof, let the active message be $a,$ and label it $a_i$ to specify that bidder $i$ sends it. \begin{lemma} Any symmetric equilibrium is outcome-equivalent to one in which each bidder $i$'s message space is replaced by $\{a_i,\bar n_i\}$, where all messages in $N_i$ are pooled into a single message. \end{lemma} The proof relies on the observation that because nonactive messages must give every bidder type sending that message 0 utility, any auction run in response to a nonactive message must exclude the bidder who sent it, making the mechanism a posted price for his opponent.
-Thus the seller's behavior is constant across message profiles including $a$ and a nonactive message.
-This allows the pooling of nonactive messages to remain an equilibrium and not change any outcomes.